A-725-K/AdventOfCode/2025/lesson_learned.md

 time I will face a similar problem.
 As well as some noticeable facts that happened during the AoC.

+# Day 4
+Today was a relaxing problem.
+Simple matrix structure and easy requirements, the easiest so far for me.
+Not much to add.
+Happy :)

 # Day 3
 After 4 years of AoC I start to see some fruits of my work :) The first problem has been fairly trivial for me.
 For the second part, instead I was surprised how